Skip to main content

 Spiritual Character

 Jerome was renowned for his rigorous asceticism, deep scholarship, and sometimes fiery temperament.
-The Church venerates him as one of the four great Latin Doctors of the Church, alongside Ambrose, Augustine, and Gregory the Great (USCCB, n.d.).
+The Church venerates him as one of the four great Latin Doctors of the Church, alongside Saint Ambrose, Augustine, and Gregory the Great (USCCB, n.d.).

 Patronage and Iconography